 The RISE project research, led by Dr Cristine Legare from UTA, sought to understand rituals, motivations, and social dynamics surrounding health service delivery among the ASHA (Accredited Social Health Activist) frontline health workers.
 Scope supported the research through the co-design of solution concepts together with ASHAs, ASHA supervisors, Anganwadi child care workers, and community members that addressed the psychological, social, and cultural roots of barriers hindering effective service delivery.

-This project takes a unique approach by combining scientific research methods with human-centered design strategies, leading to an interdisciplinary approach that is expected to inform the design of more effective service delivery and behavioral outcomes.
+RISE took a unique approach by integrating social science research with human-centred design strategies.
+This interdisciplinary mixed-methods approach informed the design of more effective service delivery and behavioural outcomes.

 The three project phases – Discover, Define, and Create – spanned over three years from 2018 to 2021.

 The Discovery phase engaged with over 2,000 participants for qualitative and quantitative research activities, including surveys, ethnographic inquiries, focus group discussions, key informant interviews, and behavioural vignettes.
 This phase interacted with the key target groups of ASHAs and recent mothers while also capturing the perceptions of various actors influencing health behaviours, such as mother-in-laws, midwives, priests, and rural medical practitioners to capture insights.